-Many older homes were originally constructed with a fuse box instead of a circuit breaker.
-For modern homeowners, fuse boxes are mysterious and unusual.
-Fuse boxes also have a reputation for being "unsafe."
-If you're a home buyer who is purchasing an older home, understanding fuse boxes and how they differ from circuit breakers box can help you decide whether or not your new home's fuse box is adequate for your needs.
+Many older homes were originally constructed with a fuse box instead of a circuit breaker which means that for some modern homeowners, home fuse boxes are mysterious and unusual.
+Fuse boxes also have a reputation for being "unsafe," as there's a potential fire hazard whenever they aren't handled correctly.
+If you're a home buyer who is purchasing an older home, understanding fuse boxes and how they differ from circuit breakers can help you decide whether or not your new home's fuse box is adequate for your needs.

 What's the Difference Between a Fuse Box and a Circuit Breaker Box?